U.S. Chillers Market Growth Drivers, Trends Opportunity, Revenue 2026-2034

 A few of the key players in the market are Carrier; ClimaCool Corp.; Cold Shot Chillers; Daikin Industries, Ltd.; Drake Refrigeration, Inc; Fluid Chillers, Inc.; FRIGEL FIRENZE S.p.A.; General Air Products; Honeywell International, Inc.; Johnson Controls; Midea; Multistack International Limited; Rite-Temp; Tandem Chillers; and Trane.

-The chillers segment dominated the market in 2024 due to their superior energy efficiency and operational stability in large-scale commercial and industrial facilities.
+The water cooled segment dominated the market in 2025 with 71.10% due to their superior energy efficiency and operational stability in large-scale commercial and industrial facilities.

-The commercial segment accounted for the largest revenue share in 2024, supported by robust chiller installations across offices, shopping centers, hospitals, and educational institutions.
+The commercial segment accounted for the largest revenue share of 54.6% in 2025, supported by robust chiller installations across offices, shopping centers, hospitals, and educational institutions.